1983 - An Assassination Attempt Was Made on Pope John Paul II

 Passed Away at Age 62 From a Heart Attack

-* Won the 1973 Pulitzer Prize For Drama and Tony Award For Best Play For the Play That Championship Season
+Jason Miller Won the 1973 Pulitzer Prize and a Tony Award For Best Play For That Championship Season

 Johnnie Wilder Jr. (Singer)